catrincm/personal-website/content/authors/admin/_index.md

 # external_link: /

 ---
-I am a lecturer in Philosophy at the University of Bristol.
+I am a lecturer in Philosophy at the [University of Bristol](https://www.bristol.ac.uk/philosophy).

-I mostly work on logic and formal epistemology, and often on the connection between these.
+I work on logic and formal epistemology, and often on the connection between these.
+Much of my work centres on epistemic versions of the liar paradox in the form of cases where one's credences undermine themselves.
+I'm also thinking about accuracy-theory, which is used to justify rationality constraints, and how it applies in unusual settings such as risk-aware decision theories, non-classical logic, imprecise probabilities.